-In an effort to strengthen senior services and to identify any gaps in service, the City updated its Senior Needs Assessment last completed in 2010.
+In an effort to strengthen older adult services and to identify any gaps in service, the City updated its Senior Needs Assessment last completed in 2010.
 Survey findings from that time reflect that the majority of Santa Clarans were college-educated, had lived in the city a long time, spoke primarily English, felt safe on the streets, and 77% enjoyed overall good health.
 Respondents looked to the Senior Center and city publications for information and 75% used the internet.
 Transportation, housing, and unexpected major expenses were the challenges of primary concern throughout the age groups as individuals planned to age in place.

-In the City of Santa Clara in 2015, 12.3% of older adults (65+) live at or near the Federal Poverty Line (138% of FPL), earning under \$1354/month for a single-person household or \$1832/month for a two-person household.2 UCLA's Elder Index reflects not just the cost of food in determining poverty, as reflected by the Federal Poverty Level, and looks at the overall cost of living specific to an area.
-For example, in Santa Clara County in 2015, 26% of all older adults 65+ live at or below the Elder Index threshold of \$2370/month.3 Furthermore, the Index estimates that nearly half (46%) of all older adults living alone and one out of three older adults living in two-elder households in Santa Clara County lack the financial resources required to pay https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=CF
+In the City of Santa Clara in 2015, 12.3% of older adults (65+) live at or near the Federal Poverty Line (138% of FPL), earning under \$1354/month for a single-person household or \$1832/month for a two-person household.
+UCLA's Elder Index reflects not just the cost of food in determining poverty, as reflected by the Federal Poverty Level, and looks at the overall cost of living specific to an area.
+For example, in Santa Clara County in 2015, 26% of all older adults 65+ live at or below the Elder Index threshold of \$2370/month.
+Furthermore, the Index estimates that nearly half (46%) of all older adults living alone and one out of three older adults living in two-elder households in Santa Clara County lack the financial resources required to pay for basic needs.
+This indicates that a large percentage of older adults are living in a gap between poverty and economic security.